gitlabhq/gitlabhq/doc/user/group/custom_project_templates.md

 in the project.
 That is, users with Owner, Maintainer, Developer, Reporter or Guest roles for projects, or for groups to which the project belongs.

-Projects below subgroups of the template group are **not** supported.
+Projects of nested subgroups of a selected template source cannot be used.

 Repository and database information that are copied over to each new project are identical to the data exported with [GitLab's Project Import/Export](../project/settings/import_export.md).